PaloAltoNetworks/Splunk-Docs/troubleshoot.md

 **Only 'Overview' or 'Real-time Event Feed' dashboard has data**

-The 'Overview' dashboard has data, but other dashboards do not, usually the datamodel is not fully built.
+The 'Overview' dashboard has data, but other dashboards do not, usually datamodel acceleration is disabled or the datamodel is not fully built.
 This can happen on a Splunk server with not enough resources to summary index the data as it comes in.
 Increase the time range on the dashbaords with no data to 'All Time' to see if data shows up.
 Check the datamodel to see if it is 100% built.
 See Troubleshooting Step 4 below for more detail.

 **'Overview' or 'Real-time Event Feed' dashboard has no data**